Mike Breen: Early life

 Breen was raised in Yonkers, New York, and attended St. Paul the Apostle Catholic grammar school.
 He is a 1979 graduate of Salesian High School, and a 1983 graduate of Fordham University.
+Breen grew up as a fan of the Knicks and the New York Mets.
+Breen's favorite athletes as a child were future broadcasting partner Walt Frazier, Dave DeBusschere, and Bud Harrelson.

 Basketball

 Breen started doing play-by-play for the Marist College Red Foxes basketball team in 1985.
 From 1991 to 1997 he worked with the Knicks as a radio announcer for WFAN.
 For the 1997–98 season, Breen was promoted to television play-by-play for the Knicks, as Marv Albert was fired from MSG Network following his infamous sex scandal.
 Upon Albert's return in 1999, he became his backup on MSG Network and continued as the lead announcer on WFAN.
-In 2004 he became the lead Knicks play-by-play following Albert's second dismissal from the network.
+In 2004, he became the lead Knicks play-by-play following Albert's second dismissal from the network.

 For the 1998 NBA playoffs, Breen joined NBC as a backup play-by-play announcer, and he remained in that role until the end of the network's coverage of the league in 2002.
 He also did play-by-play for WNBA games during his tenure at NBC, most notably Game 2 of the 1999 WNBA Finals when New York Liberty guard Teresa Weatherspoon made a half-court shot at the final buzzer to beat the Houston Comets.
 He joined ESPN as the number 3 announcer for the 2003–04 NBA season.
 In February 2006, with the departure of Al Michaels from the network, ABC announced that Breen would take over as the lead broadcaster for the NBA, including the NBA Finals.
-In the 2006–2007 season, he was part of the lead broadcast team with Jeff Van Gundy and Mark Jackson as analysts, and the trio called games until Van Gundy and Jackson's dismissal from the network amid ESPN's layoffs in 2023.
+In the 2006–07 season, he was part of the lead broadcast team with Jeff Van Gundy and Mark Jackson as analysts, and the trio called games until Van Gundy and Jackson's dismissal from the network amid ESPN's layoffs in 2023.

-Breen is known for yelling the word "BANG!" (or others such as "It's good!" or "Puts it in!") after a key shot is made, usually very late in the game.
-Some of his most famous calls include the following:
+Breen is known for yelling the word "BANG!" (or other phrases such as "It's good!" or "Puts it in!") after key shots are made, usually very late in the game, and at times, more than once.
+Some of his calls include: